mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

 so this is a vector space and all the nice properties that it implies.
 A less pretentious way to see this is that we can flatten $$S$$ to get ordinary $$\text{width} \cdot \text{height} \cdot 3$$-dinmensional vectors.

-It follows that we can write any image as a linear combination with a basis of S. We should note that the elements that constitude this basis may or may not be images themselves as they can have negative values, non-integers or values larger than 255.
+It follows that we can write any image as a linear combination with a basis of S. We should note that the elements that constitute this basis may or may not be images themselves as they can have negative values, non-integers or values larger than 255.
 Some basis are quite famous and a lot of fun effects are just simple modifications on a different basis.
-The heart of JPEG relies on using a good basis, but we are getting ahead of ouselves.
+The heart of JPEG relies on using a good basis, but we are getting ahead of ourselves.

-Supose we decide to compress an image by erasing all information from certain pixels.
+Suppose we decide to compress an image by erasing all information from certain pixels.
 We are not concerned here with *how* we encode the resulting image, just assume that we can.
-The reconstructed image is going to be kind of "uneven" in the sense that some pixels will be a complete representation of the original and some will be have no relation to the original pixel at all.
+The reconstructed image is going to be kind of "uneven" in the sense that some pixels will be a complete representation of the original and some will have no relation to the original pixel at all.
 We can do tricks such as interpolating its neighbors to kind of hide it but this is no different than guessing.
 For all we know the pixel could be completely different than its surroundings.

 With some imagination, we can see what's happening when we remove pixels from a linear algebra point of view.